 - Floor Debate: At times staff may be called upon to assist members on the floor as they bring out bills or amendments.
 To maintain the nonpartisan nature of our support, our practice is that staff should not stand directly next to a member during debate.
 When a member asks staff to be in the chamber during debate, we advise the member that we will remain in a neutral location (e.g., the well or in the rear of the chamber) and that we will be available to all members, as needed, while we are there.
 In addition, we specifically let ranking members know that we are also available to them during debate.

-- Staffing a Bipartisan Committee: The obligation of nonpartisan professional staff to communicate its work in an objective, balanced manner is especially clear in the case of an equally bipartisan committee, such as the Program Review and Investigations (PRI) Committee, which is headed by co-chairs and ranking members representing each political party and each chamber.
-At a minimum, copies of all materials developed in the course of the committee's work and prepared for the committee's use by PRI staff, including correspondence from the committee leadership, are made available to both chairs.
+- Staffing a Bipartisan Committee: The obligation of nonpartisan professional staff to communicate its work in an objective, balanced manner is especially clear in the case of an equally bipartisan committee, such as the Regulation Review Committee or the Program Review and Investigations (PRI) Committee, which are each headed by co-chairs and ranking members representing each political party and each chamber.
+At a minimum, copies of all materials developed in the course of such committees' work and prepared for such committees' use by Regulation Review or PRI staff, including correspondence from the committee leadership, are made available to both chairs.

 2. Professionalism and Accountability: Our ability to serve legislators depends on whether they believe we provide factual, unbiased, and timely assistance.
 We measure ourselves against this standard, which is why we pride ourselves on our reputations and hold in high regard the professional relationships that our offices have earned with each of the caucuses and the larger legislative community.
 Our ability to maintain these reputations and relationships ultimately depends on our capacity to put aside our personal views, opinions, and theories and provide honest, comprehensive, and unbiased information.
 It also depends on our ability to stay current on issues and successfully communicate what we learn.